elastic/ecs/README.md

 This field set is meant to facilitate pivoting around a piece of data.
 Some pieces of information can be seen in many places in ECS.
 To facilitate searching for them, append values to their corresponding field in `related.`.

-A concrete example is IP addresses, which can be under host, device, source, destination, and network.forwarded_ip.
+A concrete example is IP addresses, which can be under host, observer, source, destination, and network.forwarded_ip.
 If you append all IPs to `related.ip`, you can then search for a given IP trivially, no matter where it appeared, by querying `related.ip:a.b.c.d`.

 | Field  | Description  | Level  | Type  | Example  |